-Rolex have made several versions of the Explorer II since its launch fifty years ago but here we are mainly concerned with The Rolex Explorer II 16570 – we will cover other references but mainly to help understand why you really should be considering a 16570…
+Rolex have made several versions of the Explorer II since its launch fifty years ago but here we are mainly concerned with The Rolex Explorer II 16570.
+We will cover other references but this blog is designed to help you understand why you really should be considering a 16570.

 When I first thought of writing this blog piece in the autumn of 2020, the Rolex Explorer II 16570 was one of the most overlooked and undervalued of all modern Rolex sports watches.
 A few months later I realised that the correction had already begun so I thought I had better get on with the piece 🙂